Global health: History

-Global health as a discipline is widely acknwoledged to be of imperial origin and the need for its decolonisation has been widely recognised.
-The global health ecosystem has also been criticised as having a feudal structure, acting for a small group of institutions and individuals based in high-income countries which acts similar to an imperial "Crown"..

 Important steps were taken towards global co-operation in health with the formation of the United Nations (UN) and the World Bank Group in 1945, after World War II.
 In 1948, the member states of the newly formed United Nations gathered to create the World Health Organization.
 A cholera epidemic that took 20,000 lives in Egypt in 1947 and 1948 helped spur the international community to action.
 The WHO published its Model List of Essential Medicines, and the 1978 Alma Ata declaration underlined the importance of primary health care.

 At a United Nations Summit in 2000, member nations declared eight Millennium Development Goals (MDGs), which reflected the major challenges facing human development globally, to be achieved by 2015.
 The declaration was matched by unprecedented global investment by donor and recipient countries.
 According to the UN, these MDGs provided an important framework for development and significant progress has been made in a number of areas.
 However, progress has been uneven and some of the MDGs were not fully realized including maternal, newborn and child health and reproductive health.
 Building on the MDGs, a new Sustainable Development Agenda with 17 Sustainable Development Goals (SDGs) has been established for the years 2016–2030.
 The first goal being an ambitious and historic pledge to end poverty.
 On 25 September 2015, the 193 countries of the UN General Assembly adopted the 2030 Development Agenda titled Transforming our world: the 2030 Agenda for Sustainable Development.

-Several major initiatives began in the 2000s, including the vaccine alliance GAVI in 2000, The Global Fund to Fight AIDS, Tuberculosis and Malaria in 2002, U.S. President's Emergency Plan for AIDS Relief in 2003, the U.S. President's Malaria Initiative in 2005.
-In this decade and as part of the Monterrey Consensus (which didn't pursue goals as aggressively as many activists had urged), an increasing emphasis was put on measuring improvement in health outcomes, rather than merely the amount of money spent.
+Several major initiatives began in the 2000s, including the vaccine alliance GAVI in 2000, The Global Fund to Fight AIDS, Tuberculosis and Malaria in 2002, U.S. President's Emergency Plan for AIDS Relief in 2003, and the U.S. President's Malaria Initiative in 2005.
+In this decade and as part of the Monterrey Consensus (which did not pursue goals as aggressively as many activists had urged), an increasing emphasis was put on measuring improvement in health outcomes, rather than merely the amount of money spent.

-In 2015 a book titled "To Save Humanity" was published, with nearly 100 essays regarding today's most pressing global health issues.
+In 2015 a book titled To Save Humanity was published, with nearly 100 essays regarding today's most pressing global health issues.
 The essays were authored by global figures in politics, science, and advocacy ranging from Bill Clinton to Peter Piot, and addressed a wide range of issues including vaccinations, antimicrobial resistance, health coverage, tobacco use, research methodology, climate change, equity, access to medicine, and media coverage of health research.

+Global health as a discipline is frequently regarded to be of imperial origin, and there have been calls for its decolonisation.
+The global health ecosystem has also been criticised as having a feudal structure, acting for a small group of institutions and individuals based in high-income countries which acts similar to an imperial "Crown".